zynksoftware/Zynk-Workflow/_docs/FTP-Connector/Uploading-Files-with-FTP.md

 ---
 slug: uploading-files-with-ftp
 redirect_from: "/article/252-uploading-files-with-ftp"
-title: Uploading Files with FTP
+title: Importing Files with FTP
 ---

-This task will upload a file from the local file system to a remote FTP Server.
+This task will import a file from the local file system to a remote FTP Server.

 ## Settings
 ### FTP Connection